juandazapatac/git_github_class/README.md

 # git_github_class

-Git and GitHub Platzi Class Notes
+Find here my notes from the Git and Github Platzi Class.